rsksmart/web3-events/README.md

 #### `ManualEventsEmitter<Events>` class

-The main component that performs fetching and processing of Contract's events. **It fetch events from blockchain using web3.js's `getPastEvents()` call, so the blockchain node that you are connecting to have to support `eth_getLogs()` call! **
+The main component that performs fetching and processing of Contract's events. **It fetches events from the blockchain using web3.js's `getPastEvents()` call, so the blockchain node that you are connecting to have to support `eth_getLogs()` call! **

-This class serves mainly as the basic building blocks for other components, but if you need your own triggering logic that it is a standalone component that you can use as you wish.
+This class serves mainly as the basic building blocks for other components, but if you need your own triggering logic then it is a standalone component you can use as you wish.

 ##### `constructor(eth: Eth, contract: Contract, blockTracker: BlockTracker, baseLogger: Logger, options?: ManualEventsEmitterOptions)`